 The Great Outdoors

 The garden extends 35ft to the rear of the home, which also benefits from a large side return that provides space for a shed and bike storage.
 A secluded space, it has been recently landscaped and forms two distinct zones; the first is patioed and is perfect for alfresco dining, while the central area is wilder and has extensive maturing planting.
 It receives strong light throughout the day thanks to its westerly aspect and has a real sense of openness, due to its size and the size of neighbouring plots, which result in the space not being overlooked.
+Please note, however, that whilst there is no access from the above property, there is a right of use for recreational purposes only.

 Out and About